8 people, 6 of them kids, killed in Chicago apartment fire

-CHICAGO (AP) — Eight people, including six children, were killed when a fire broke out early Sunday at a Chicago apartment, officials say.
+CHICAGO (AP) — Eight people, including six children, were killed when a fire broke out before dawn Sunday at a Chicago apartment in one of the deadliest fires in the nation’s third-largest city in years, officials say.

 Two other people were hospitalized in very critical condition, Chicago Fire Department spokesman Larry Merritt said.
-At least one firefighter was injured and was hospitalized in good condition.

-Officials have not released the ages of the victims, but fire Commissioner Jose Santiago told reporters that one of the children who was killed was an infant.
+Fire Commissioner Jose Santiago told reporters that one of the children who died was an infant.
+Officials have not released the names or ages of the victims.

 “We have not had this in many, many, many years — this amount of fatalities and injuries in one location,” Santiago said.